bpstephanie/Clean_Crave/README.md

   - This page is responsive to different screen sizes.
 ![Recipes Page](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/recipespage.png)

-- __The Contact Page__
+- ### The Contact Page

-  - This page will allow the user to subscribe to a daily, weekly or monthly newsletter, depending on their preference, where they will be kept up to date with the newest recipes, tips and advice to staying on the healthy track.
+  - This page will allow the user to subscribe to a daily, weekly or monthly newsletter, depending on their preference.
+The newletter will be kept up to date with the newest recipes, tips and advice to staying on the healthy track.
 The user will be asked to submit their full name and email address.
   - This page will also allow users to get in contact with Clean Crave.
 The user will be asked to submit their full name and email address, along with their enquiry.
   - This page is responsive to different screen sizes.

 ![Contact Page](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/contactpage.png)

-   __Newsletter Page__
+  - ### The Newsletter Page

    - This page acknowledges the user has subscribed to the newsletter.
 For this project it validates the form only.
   - It provides a link back to the recipes page as well as having the navigation menu and social media links in the footer.

 ![Newsletter](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/newsletter.png)

-  __The Submitted Enquiry Page__
+-  ### The Submitted Enquiry Page

   - This page acknowledges the user has submitted an enquiry.
 For this project it validates the form only.
   - It provides a link back to the home page as well as having the navigation menu and social media links in the footer.